-To test it to see if it’s soft enough by trying a bit and seeing if you can easily mash it with your tongue on the roof of your mouth.
+To test it to see if your baby’s food is soft enough, place the food in your mouth and see if you can easily mash it with your tongue onto the roof of your mouth.

 It can be a good idea to make batons of finger food.
-These are long enough for your baby to pick up and grasp but thin enough that they don’t get stuck in their windpipe.
+These are long enough for your baby to pick up and grasp in their hands, and thin enough that they don’t get stuck in their windpipe.

 Use the rule of thumb to guide you when you chop food.
-Everything should be cut smaller than a thumb’s width before it is served to children.
-Your baby might prefer these to be thin sticks or little chunks.
-Try both and see what works for your baby.
+Everything should be cut smaller than a thumb’s width before it is served to babies and young children.

-Foods that are choking hazards
+Foods that are choking hazards for toddlers and babies

 Never serve foods that are round and could get stuck in your baby’s air pipe.
 So avoid foods like whole grapes, whole cherry tomatoes, whole cherries and whole nuts.